d4n3sh/thedaneshproject/content/posts/2008-10-05-how-do-you-name-your-computers.md

 My computers;

-1. My Linux Notebook is &#8220;Pandora&#8221;.
+1. My Linux Notebook is "Pandora".
 Weapon of mass destruction.

-2. My ipCOP server is now &#8220;angel&#8221;.
-It used to be &#8220;vagina&#8221;, not the best name when you stay with your family.
+2. My ipCOP server is now "angel".
+It used to be "vagina", not the best name when you stay with your family.

-3. My Linux Desktop is named &#8220;bespin&#8221;.
+3. My Linux Desktop is named "bespin".

-4. My file/web server goes by &#8220;nosebleed&#8221; because some content on it will give you a nosebleed.
+4. My file/web server goes by "nosebleed" because some content on it will give you a nosebleed.

-5. My WinXP desktop goes by &#8220;junk&#8221;.
+5. My WinXP desktop goes by "junk".
 Need I say more?

 6. My office notebook goes by abubu.
 I have not idea why I chose that name.